 Oppenheimer & Co.
 Inc. (the "Company" and "Oppenheimer") is a wholly owned subsidiary whose ultimate parent is Oppenheimer Holdings Inc. (the "Parent"), a Delaware public corporation.
 The Company is a New York-based company and is a registered broker-dealer in securities under the Securities Exchange Act of 1934 ("the Act").
+The Company is a member firm of the Financial Industry Regulatory Authority, the Intercontinental Exchange, Inc., known as ICE Futures U.S., the Commodities Futures Trading Commission and the National Futures Association.
 The Company is also a member of various exchanges, including the New York Stock Exchange, Inc.